 Offering staff training opportunities will attract better job candidates.
 Better candidates means better customer experience, increased sales, and returning customers.

-When lock-down ends and the on-trade can reopen, venues will be competing to attract customers who have become used to home-drinking and socializing through video conferencing.
+When the on-trade can reopen, venues will be competing to attract customers who have become used to home-drinking and socializing through video conferencing.
 Prices in the on-trade are higher than home-drinking, so customers will be expecting a premium experience of quality, service and knowledge from staff.
 Table service will remain at least in the short term and that makes it even more important that staff know what they are selling and can advise customers especially if there is no written menu describing the drinks offering, and if customers are unable to stand at the bar to see what drinks there are.

 School of Booze has an e-learning platform that offers convenient and good value online courses in beer, cider, and wine, so staff have the knowledge to give customers a premium experience (click here for the online courses page).
 The slogan is Your Device, Your Place, Your Pace’ because staff can do the learning when it suits them not suits me.